MUDI Africa

-MUDI, short for Mudiaga, is a popular, award-winning Nigerian fashion brand with branches in Kenya, South Africa, Ghana, and Senegal, as well as its home country.
+MUDI, short for Mudiaga, is a Nigerian fashion brand with branches in Kenya, South Africa, Ghana, and Senegal.
 The brand was launched in 1993 by Mudiaga Clement Enajemo.
 Enajemo was the first Nigerian designer to take his products abroad by opening stores in other countries.

 Acclaim

-Model and media presenter Mozez Praiz is MUDI's brand ambassador.
+Nigerian model and media presenter Mozez Praiz is MUDI's brand ambassador.
 The company's designs have been worn by celebrities such as King Mohammed V of Morocco, former President of Ghana John Kufuor, broadcaster Kwasi Kyei Darwkah, musicians Salif Keita and Youssou N'Dour, along with footballers John Obi Mikel, John Fashanu, and Kolo Toure.
 Actors and directors such as Richard Mofe-Damijo, Fred Amata, Basorge Tariah Jr., Ramsey Nouah, Desmond Elliot, and Olu Jacobs have also sported MUDI's garments.